SOME LINKS IN THIS POST MAY BE FROM OUR SPONSORS. POLICY PAGE

 PrizeRebel’s membership levels

 PrizeRebel offers several levels of membership for its users.
 You start off at the Bronze level and progress for them.
-Once you earn 1000 points ($10.00) you'll bump up to the Silver level.
-At this level, you residual referral earnings go up to 25%.
+Once you earn 1000 points ($10.00) you’ll bump up to the Silver level.
+At this higher level, your residual referral earnings go up to 25%.

 PrizeRebel uses a points system with an easy to understand conversion rate.
 Every point you earn is worth one penny.
-Once you have accrued 500 points you can redeem your points in the form of gift cards to various merchants or in cash via Dwolla and Paypal.
-There are also few rewards available at the 200 and 300 point level as well though these are limited.
+Once you have accrued 500 points you can redeem your points in the form of various gift card options to different merchants or in PayPal cash.
+There are also few rewards available at the 200 and 300 point levels as well though these are limited.

 You can also set a rewards goal that is tracked by a handy progress bar.
 The progress bar helps show you how close you are to being able to cash out that reward.
-This bring up another perk of gold status.
-At that level your reward goal will automatically process when the goal is met.
+This brings up another perk of gold status.
+At that level, your reward goal will automatically process when the goal is met.

 PrizeRebel likes to say that some people are earning over $500 a day on their site.
-This seems unlikely, though you can easily earn $10 or so a week (which can add up to $520 a year).
+This seems unlikely, though you can easily earn or so a week (which can add up to $520 a year).
 To reach the $500 a month mark, you would have to spend over 5 hours a day on the site.
-This is probably not a great use of your time due to the low earnings-per-hour rate.
+This might be a waste of time due to the low earnings-per-hour rate.

 PrizeRebel raffles and sweepstakes

-The Lucky Numbers Jackpot drawing is a cool option which takes 20 tickets.
-It's basically a lottery where you select four numbers for your ticket.
-The prize you can win is a number of points, for example 1500 points is the prize this week.
+The Lucky Numbers Jackpot drawing is a cool option that takes 20 tickets.
+It’s basically a lottery where you select four numbers for your ticket.
+The prize you can win is a number of points, for example, 1500 points are the prize this week.
 You can win by having a partial match much like a real lottery.